jentery/508v3/tabletop.md

 ## MATERIALS

 * Access to a computer (all assigned readings will be circulated in PDF via a passcode-protected reader)
-* Access to materials for prototyping (such as graph paper, cardboard, markers, pens, pencils, plasticine, scissors, rulers, cameras, tape, glue, and design and editing software)
+* Access to materials for prototyping (such as graph paper, cardboard, cutting mats, rotary cutters, rulers, printers, markers, pens, pencils, plasticine, scissors, rulers, cameras, tape, glue, dice, tokens, and design and editing software)
 * Recommended: [*Tabletop Simulator*](http://store.steampowered.com/app/286160/Tabletop_Simulator/), by Berserk Games; and [*Challenges for Game Designers*](https://www.worldcat.org/title/challenges-for-game-designers/oclc/939054849&referer=brief_results), by Romero and Schreiber
 * Encouraged: $10-20 to play games at a local board game cafe, and another $10-30 for games available via [Steam](http://store.steampowered.com/)